Schweizer SGS 1-21: Design and development

 The 1-21 design was never certified and both aircraft are experimental aircraft in the "racing, exhibition" class.

 The SGS 1-21 was intended to be produced in much larger numbers than the two examples that were completed.
 A combination of factors prevented this, despite its initial successes.
 The aircraft was introduced just as the forecast post-war aviation boom failed to materialize.
-The 1-21's introductory price of USD$2750 was too high for the market.
+The 1-21's introductory price of USD2750 was too high for the market.

 The Schweizers felt that there was good demand for an aircraft in the performance range of the 1-21, but at a lower cost.
 As a result, the 1-21 was redesigned and simplified.
-The resulting aircraft was of equal performance and could be sold for USD$2000.
+The resulting aircraft was of equal performance and could be sold for USD2000.
 This new aircraft was designated the Schweizer SGS 1-23 and went on to become a great success with 93 examples having been produced.
 The 1-23 remained in production until 1967.

 Operational history

 The first 1-21 flew in early 1947 and was delivered to Dick Comey who flew it in the US Nationals that year, winning the competition.

 The second 1-21 was donated to the Soaring Society of America by David Stacy in the summer of 1957.
 Stacy's request was that the 1-21 be auctioned off to raise funds to hire a new executive secretary for the association.
 The aircraft went to the highest bidder, Robert Lee Moore of Richland, Washington.

-Dick Comey used the first 1-21 to enter the 1947 US Nationals.
+Dick Comey used the first 1–21 to enter the 1947 US Nationals.
 The event was a gruelling 17-day competition, with 14 contest days declared.
 All tasks were "open" with most pilots choosing "free distance" flights to gain the most points.
 These resulted in long end-of-day retrieve drives to get the sailplanes, resulting in late-night returns to base and early departures the next day again.
 Comey used the performance advantage of the 1-21, his own persistence, plus his dedicated crew of Bill Frutchy and Schweizer Aircraft employee Don Quigley, who was crewing on his vacation time, to win the lengthy contest.

 Comey was subsequently hired by the SSA as their new general manager and did not compete in the 1948 Nationals.
 The aircraft was flown in the 1957 Nationals by Stan Smith, who won the competition.

 Smith also used the aircraft to compete in the World Gliding Championships in Madrid, Spain in 1952.

 The first 1-21 was also used by Comey in 1947 to set the US national distance record of 300 miles.

 The second 1-21 was flown by Robert Lee Moore in the US Nationals on several occasions, as well as completing his Diamond badge in the aircraft.

 In May 2008 both 1-21s were privately owned and still being flown: